alecs1523/crypto_price_analysis/README.md

 ## Model Results

-We applied multiple time series models to analyze and forecast housing prices across ZIP codes.
+We applied multiple time series models to analyze and forecast crpto prices across assets.
 Below are the key results:

 **Models Compared**:
 - **Auto-ARIMA**: